-The San Jose Theaters is excited to finally reopen our doors for live entertainment, concerts and events.
+San Jose Theaters is excited to welcome you back for live entertainment, concerts and events.
 See you soon at the San Jose Civic, Center for the Performing Arts, Montgomery Theater and California Theatre.

 - PROOF OF VACCINATION REQUIRED per City of San Jose Order, effective September 20, 2021.
 Negative COVID tests are not allowed to be used as a substitute for proof of vaccination unless they are accompanied by a religious or medical exemption as outlined in the FAQs.

 - MASKS are required to be worn indoors per Santa Clara County Order, effective August 2, 2021.

 Stricter Guidelines may apply for your event at the discretion of the artist, promoter, organizer, State, or County.
 Please confirm details via your event’s social media, website, or email notices that may provide additional instructions closer to the event.